How to Apply for the WFI International Fellowship

 Fellowship candidates should meet these minimum qualifications:

-- Bachelor’s degree or equivalent in the field of forestry, natural resources, or other related degree.
-Alternatively, candidates with at least five years of natural resources work experience may apply.
+- At least have a Bachelor’s degree in the field of forestry, natural resources, or other related degree (e.g. architects working with wood products) and 3 to 5 years of relevant work experience.

 How to Apply

 - Download application or fill out online application form.
 All sections must be completed, including the financial section.
 Incomplete applications will not be reviewed.
 If you are unsure whether a project you have in mind would meet our criteria, please email us with a short description of your intended project before submitting an application.

 - Submit WFI application, CV/resume, and 2 letters of recommendation in English.
 Email your completed application along with your CV and letters of recommendation to WFI International Fellowship Program Manager, Shadia Duery at .
 Please do not send a CV or letter of interest without a completed application form.
 It is free to apply.

 CV/resume guidelines: Please ensure the following information is included in your CV/resume, if applicable:

 Are you currently enrolled?
 Degree and date received, or date degree is expected (month/day/year)

 Exact dates worked (month/year of start and end dates)

 Hours per week

 Description of the work you did (include your duties and responsibilities)